attila-lendvai/openwrt-auto-extroot/README.md

 # How

-You can read more about the underlying technology on the OpenWRT wiki: see e.g. the [ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder) page, or the page that lists some other
+You can read more about the underlying technology on the OpenWrt wiki: see e.g. the [ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder) page, or the page that lists some other
 [ImageBuilder frontends](https://openwrt.org/docs/guide-developer/imagebuilder_frontends).